steveshead/django-product-app-v1.0/README.md

 ### This app displays a list of products with their images and descriptions, uploaded using a form.

+All pages where a user name is used will first look for first name and last name.
+If those don't exist it will default to username.

 ##### The Product Display App is built using the following methods:

 1. Django template filters